peterhinch/micropython-nano-gui/README.md

 RAM is to freeze them which is highly recommended.
 In doing so the directory structure must be maintained.
 Python fonts may be created using [font_to_py.py](https://github.com/peterhinch/micropython-font-to-py.git).
-The `-x` option for horizontal mapping must be specified, along with -f for fixed pitch rendering.
+The `-x` option for horizontal mapping must be specified.
+If fixed pitch rendering is required `-f` is also required.
 Supplied examples are:

  * `arial10.py` Variable pitch Arial in various sizes.
  * `arial35.py`